raspberrypilearning/butterfly-garden/en/step_2.md

 Follow each task given below.

 --- task ---
-Click on the code tab and then select `Motion`{:class="block3motion"} to see the motion blocks available.
-These blocks make sprites move around the stage.
+Click on the **Code** tab, then select `Motion`{:class="block3motion"} to see the `Motion`{:class="block3motion"} blocks available.
+These blocks make sprites move around the Stage.

 ![Open the Motion section](images/butterfly-motion.png){:width="300px"}
 --- /task ---

 --- task ---
-Click on the `move`{:class="block3motion"} `10` `steps`{:class="block3motion"} block a few times and watch your butterfly move across the stage.
+Click on the `move 10 steps`{:class="block3motion"} block a few times and watch your butterfly move across the Stage.
 --- /task ---

-Now you're going to make the butterfly move when your project is started by clicking the green flag above the stage.
+Now, you will make the butterfly move when your project is started by clicking the green flag above the Stage.

 ![Green flag above the stage](images/butterfly-green-flag.png){:width="400px"}

 --- task ---
-From `Events`{:class="block3events"}, select a `when flag clicked`{:class="block3events"} block and drag it in to the code area.
+From the `Events`{:class="block3events"} blocks, select a `when green flag clicked`{:class="block3events"} block and drag it into the Code area.

 ```blocks3
 when flag clicked
 ```
-The code under the `when flag clicked`{:class="block3events"} block will run when you click the green flag.
+The code under the `when green flag clicked`{:class="block3events"} block will run when you click on the green flag.

 --- /task ---

 --- task ---
-From `Control`{:class="block3control"}, add a `forever`{:class="block3control"} block and snap it in place under the `when flag clicked`{:class="block3events"} block.
+From the `Control`{:class="block3control"} blocks menu, add a `forever`{:class="block3control"} block and snap it in place under the `when green flag clicked`{:class="block3events"} block.

 ```blocks3
 when flag clicked